ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/evoting-avalanche-dapp/README.md

 }
 ```

-`MainContract.sol` is the entry point of our dApp.
+`MainContract.sol` is the entry point of our dapp.
 To create a new election, we
 need to call the `createElection()` function from this deployed contract.
 It
 will maintain the total number of election contracts deployed, their address on
 the network and will also help in deploying them.
 We also